 jinka kid that followed us in ethiopia asking to help buy text books for school

 At the local convenient store shack, I bought a few postcards to send home.
 They didn’t have small change so I got a few lollipops instead.
-I gave them to this kid along with $5 to buy some text books to for school.
+I gave them to this kid along with $5 to buy textbooks for school.

 omo valley ethiopia tribe photography with kids begging for money